-Let’s face it: a lot of things have changed since the beginning of the COVID-19 pandemic.
+Let’s face it: a lot of things have in the last few years.
 Top among them is how we learn.
-During lockdown, Zoom opened the doors to accessible e-learning for school children and university students alike.
-On the other hand, TikTok arose as a viable education tool for just about anyone wanting to learn, well, just about anything.
+During the 2020 pandemic, Zoom opened the doors to accessible e-learning for school children and university students alike.
+On the other hand, TikTok has become a viable education tool for just about anyone wanting to learn, well, just about anything.

 Enter the creator educator.
 As some of the highest-earning creators in the $250 billion creator economy, creator educators are teaching people around the world all kinds of things — and making bank in the process.